mrklein/streamFunctionV/README.md

 # streamFunctionV

 Original OpenFOAM's streamFunction create result as a pointScalarField which can't be post-processed with sample utility.
-This modification of the creates additional resulting field streamFunctionV.
+This modification creates additional field streamFunctionV.
 It is volScalarField made by point -> cell interpolation of the streamFunction pointScalarField.

 ## Installation